revault/practical-revault/transactions.md

 Both Emergency transactions are signed at a fixed `75 sat/WU` feerate.

-Both Emergency transaction are signed using the `ALL | ANYONECANPAY` signature hash flag, to allow watchtowers (or anyone else) to attach fee-bumping inputs.
+Both Emergency transaction are signed using the `ALL` signature hash flag.

 The Emergency `scriptPubKey` is not known to the managers.